Indianapolis Motor Speedway: American open-wheel unification (2000s)

 In 2003, the Indy Lights Series, a minor league series to the IndyCar Series, made history with the first May race at the track since 1910, other than the 500.
-The Freedom 100, first held during the final qualifying weekend, has been moved to "carburetion day" on the Friday before the 500.
+The Freedom 100, first held during the final qualifying weekend, has been moved to "carb day" on the Friday before the 500.
 From 2005 to 2007, the Indy Lights became the first racing series since 1916 to run at the racecourse twice in one year.
 The first event being the Freedom 100, held on the oval track as part of the Indianapolis 500 weekend, and the second event, the Liberty Challenge, during the United States Grand Prix weekend, competing on the Grand Prix road course.

 Buddy Rice became the first American driver since 1998 to win the race in the rain-shortened 2004 Indianapolis 500.
 At the time, Rice drove for the team co-owned by 1986 Indianapolis 500 winner Bobby Rahal and the Indiana native television talk show host and comedian David Letterman.
 In 2005, Danica Patrick became the first female driver to lead the race at Indianapolis, after acquiring it for a lap near the 125 mi mark while cycling through pit stops.
 Dan Wheldon would go on to win the 2005 Indianapolis 500.

 Sam Hornish Jr. became the first driver to ever overtake for the lead on the race's final lap, ultimately winning the 2006 Indianapolis 500 in the last 450 ft by a 0.0635-second margin over rookie Marco Andretti.
 Dario Franchitti became the first native of Scotland since Jim Clark's victory in 1965 to win, in the rain-shortened 2007 Indianapolis 500.

 In mid-February 2008, Champ Car filed for bankruptcy.
 In late February, an agreement was reached for Champ Car to be merged with the IRL, and the first IRL IndyCar Series season since the unification took place in 2008.
 Scott Dixon, driving for Chip Ganassi Racing, became the first native of New Zealand to win, in the 2008 Indianapolis 500.